dcasia/nova-welcome-card/README.md

   <img alt="Nova Welcome Card in Action" src="https://raw.githubusercontent.com/dcasia/nova-welcome-card/main/screenshots/light.png">
 </picture>

-This is a copy/paste from the `Help` card that ships with nova but with a bit more of configurability.
+This is an enhanced version of the `Help card` that comes with Nova, offering additional configurability.

 # Installation